Raw Dog Food For Beginners: I can’t believe it’s only been a few months since I began feeding my pups raw dog food.

 Based on the exact amount of food I mentioned, you probably already guessed that I’m using a food scale to measure out Missy’s & Buzz’s meat allowance.

-I began measuring the food with a manual kitchen scale, and was recently able to get my hands on a digital scale which I have been using ever since.
-It’s a Weight Watchers scale and can measure in both pounds and grams!
-Very convenient raw dog feeding tool I do not want to miss!
+I began measuring the food with a manual kitchen scale.
+Just recently, I got my hands on a digital food scale I’ve been using ever since.
+It’s a Weight Watchers scale that measures in pounds and grams, but you can also find digital scales that measure in oz and grams on Amazon.
+It’s a very convenient raw dog feeding tool I highly recommend.

 How To Thaw Frozen Raw Dog Food